mufkuw/m-paperless/docs/administration.md

 !!! warning

-    The importer should be run against a completely empty installation (database and directories) of Paperless-ngx.
+    The importer should be run against a completely empty installation (database and directories) of M-Paperless.
     If using a data only import, only the database must be empty.

 ### Document retagger {#retagger}